John Horrocks (politician): In politics

 In 1802, Horrocks entered parliament as Tory member for Preston.
 Stanley then tried to undermine his economic base, by investing in Preston rivals Watson, Myers Co.
 After his death less than two years later, his brother Samuel Horrocks took over his seat in an uncontested by-election, Sir Thomas Dalrymple Hesketh, 3rd Baronet having held back.

 Death and legacy

 Horrocks died in London of brain fever, reportedly resulting from over-work.
 During his 13 years in Preston he had amassed a personal fortune of at least £150,000, and set the foundations for the Horrocks-Miller mill owning dynasty that dominated Preston into the mid-nineteenth century.

 In 1801 Horrocks built "The Lodge" (later called Penwortham Hall) in Penwortham as a residence for himself.
 The property, which is a Grade II listed building, is today used as a series of private dwellings.
 He died in 1804 and was buried at St Mary's Church, Penwortham.
+John Horrocks Way, part of the Penwortham bypass, is named after him.
+He was the grandfather of explorer John Horrocks.